Englebretsen, George. 1969. "Knowledge, Negation and Incompatibility." Journal of Philosophy no. 66:581-585.

 ———.
 1983.
 "Reference, Anaphora and Singular Quantity."
 Dialogos no. 41:67-72.

 "Several ideas from Sommers are added to those from Donnellan, Vendler, Leibniz and Scholastic logic to provide a syntactic account of the attributive/referential distinction."

-- ———.
+———.
+1984.
 "Opposition."
-Notre Dame Journal of Formal Logic 25 (1984):79-85.
+Notre Dame Journal of Formal Logic no. 25:79-85.

 "Using ideas first presented by F. Sommers it can be shown that there are certain laws which are confused with the law of excluded middle but which, unlike the law, fail to apply

 Distinguishing among the various types of logical opposition involved in these laws permits a richer account of opposition in general, including opposition for singular sentences.

 ———.
 1984.
 "Quadratum Auctum."
-Notre Dame Journal of Formal Logic 107 (1984):309-325.
+Notre Dame Journal of Formal Logic no. 107:309-325.

 Reprinted in: George Englebretsen (ed.) - Essays on the philosophy of Fred Sommers - Lewiston, Edwin Mellen Press, 1990, pp. 133-147.